kimiyangg/HornetXi-assignment2/README.md

 > [!NOTE]
 > Everything below is from the template repo

-This repository contains a ROS2 package called "assignment2".
-It includes a simulation node and a controller node.
-Your task is to implement a 2-dimensional PID controller to control the simulated vehicle (orange box) in the simulation.

-**DO NO MODIFY "simulation.py"** (but feel free to look inside)

-Zip and email your solution to hornet.eleven.submission@gmail.com with subject [Software Homework 2] \<Name\>.

 ## Setting up the simulation
 This simulation depends on pygame.
 To install pygame, either run
 ```bash